World's biggest uranium miner says it is unaffected by Kazakh turmoil | Headlines

 World's biggest uranium miner says it is unaffected by Kazakh turmoil

 Kazatomprom , the world's biggest uranium producer, said on Thursday it was operating normally with no impact on output or exports despite unrest https://www.reuters.com/world/asia-pacific/troops-protesters-clash-almaty-main-square-kazakhstan-shots-heard-2022-01-06 in Kazakhstan.
-The company is fulfilling its export contracts," a Kazatomprom spokesperson said.
-Kazatomprom's attributable production represented approximately 23% of global primary uranium output in 2020, according to the company's website.
+Representatives for Canada-based Uranium One, which is a subsidiary of Russia's state-owned nuclear corporation Rosatom GK, could not be reached for comment.
+U.S.-based Energy Fuels Inc said it could start producing uranium https://www.reuters.com/business/energy/energy-fuels-says-could-ramp-uranium-output-if-kazakh-supply-dips-2022-01-06 if the political unrest in Kazakhstan boosted prices for the nuclear fuel.

 Kazatomprom , the world's biggest uranium producer, said on Thursday it was operating normally with no impact on output or exports despite unrest https://www.reuters.com/world/asia-pacific/troops-protesters-clash-almaty-main-square-kazakhstan-shots-heard-2022-01-06 in Kazakhstan.
 Uranium prices have risen after unrest in Kazakhstan which was spurred initially by protests against fuel price hikes.
 Spot prices hit $45.50 per pound on Wednesday, the highest since Nov.
 30, according to a Platts assessment.